yh1105/yuhao.github.io/_pages/about.md

   - /about.html
 ---

-I am a PostDoc in Computer Science at Peking University, advised by Prof. Tao Xie.
-Before that, I received my Bachelor’s degree in Computer Science from Peking University in 2020.

-My current research interests are related to Open-Source Software (OSS) vulnerabilities, Software Engineering and Artificial Integllence.
-My research includes larage language model's application in security, software engineering, and software verification.
+I am a postdoctoral researcher at HKUST, working with Prof. Yuan Xie.
+My research interests are automated code generation (including hardware and software), with focuses on large language models, multimodal learning, and their applications in complex scenarios.
+I obtained Ph.D at Peking University, under the supervision of Tao Xie and Ying Li, master degree from Peking University, and bachelor from Tianjin Normal University.